Charlotte Susa

 Charlotte Susa (1 March 1898 – 28 July 1976) was a German actress.

 Biography

-Susa was born Charlotta Wegmüller near Memel, East Prussia and first appeared on a stage in 1915 at Tilsit.
+Susa was born Charlotta Wegmüller in Gut Gaußen (now part of Kretingalė), East Prussia and first appeared on a stage in 1915 at Tilsit.
 She chose her mother's maiden name "Susa" as her stage name and began a successful career as a singer and actress at different German opera and operetta stages, e.g. at Brandenburg, Essen, Düsseldorf, Hamburg and Cologne and later at the Admiralspalast in Berlin.

 Susa gave her debut as a film actress in the German silent movie Der Prinz und die Tänzerin in 1926 and became popular for her roles as a femme fatale.
 In 1932 she signed a contract with MGM and moved to the United States to start an international career.

 Elizabeth Yeaman wrote in her newspaper column on 15 August 1932: